 Profits explode, and Ford becomes the most profitable car company in the world in 1986-1987.
 “F” becomes a Wall Street darling as its stock goes from 68 cents in 1981 to over $10 in 1987, resulting in an 1342% gain.

-But what really separates Peterson from the rest of his ilk is that he totally keeps his perspective, candor, and most of all modesty, to the end of his term at Ford, despite the phenomenal success that was fully his doing.
-In stark contrast to Iacocca, who had to be dragged out of Chrysler kicking and screaming well past his usefulness, and then tried to weasel his way back several more times, Peterson consciously and quietly retired two years early in 1990 at the age of sixty-three.
+But what really separates Petersen from the rest of his ilk is that he totally keeps his perspective, candor, and most of all modesty, to the end of his term at Ford, despite the phenomenal success that was fully his doing.
+In stark contrast to Iacocca, who had to be dragged out of Chrysler kicking and screaming well past his usefulness, and then tried to weasel his way back several more times, Petersen consciously and quietly retired two years early in 1990 at the age of sixty-three.
 He wanted a new management team to have a running start in dealing with the clouds he clearly saw gathering in Ford’s horizon.

-In an exceedingly frank and prescient farewell discussion with thirteen journalists the day before he retired in 1990, Peterson expresses grave concerns about the future of the US auto industry.
+In an exceedingly frank and prescient farewell discussion with thirteen journalists the day before he retired in 1990, Petersen expresses grave concerns about the future of the US auto industry.
 According to one reporter: “…his terse answers were sobering.
 The word survival came up a lot because it’s no joke to ask how much of a home-grown auto industry will exist a generation from now.”

 “Because of the deep partnerships of the Japanese companies with their suppliers, changes can be implemented predictably and rapidly.
 The steady loss of state-of-the-art manufacturing technology in the US manifests itself in the longer product cycles and lower real or perceived quality of the domestic automakers”.

-Peterson goes on to say: “there’s this nibbling away, this gradual erosion that’s occurring that nobody sees very well, I don’t think.
+Petersen goes on to say: “there’s this nibbling away, this gradual erosion that’s occurring that nobody sees very well, I don’t think.
 It bothers me a lot.”

 He ends with: “the manufacturing sector in the US is going through the same process now as the agricultural sector went through in prior generations…we have to accept that it (manufacturing) will generate a far smaller percentage of the employment of the people of the United States than it does now or did 10 years ago.
 There will be far fewer jobs.”

 Those words spoken twenty years ago seem remarkably prophetic, especially in light of the future bankruptcy of GM and Chrysler, and Ford’s narrow escape itself.
-Allan Mulally has charted a similar course for Ford’s salvation, emphasizing efficient European cars and quality.
+Alan Mulally has charted a similar course for Ford’s salvation, emphasizing efficient European cars and quality.

 Ford’s stock between 2008 and 2010 took a similarly strong ride up, although the gain from the lowest point to the highest was a mere 689% this time.
 Has Ford learned its lesson, and will it avoid the mistakes that came along after Petersen?